 - Ceramic vessels containing cacao beverage residue have been found by archaeologists dating back to 1900-900 BC.
 One such vessel found on the Gulf Coast of Veracruz, Mexico dates as early as 1750 BC.

 - 500 years ago cocoa was called the nectar of the gods.

 - Aztec Emperor Montezuma in the 16th century was an admirer of cocoa, calling it the divine drink which builds up resistance and fights fatigue.

 - “A cup of this precious drink permits a man to walk a whole day without food” ~ Hernan Corte’s/1519.

 - Later cocoa became a luxury item in Europe as an exotic drink and later used with sugar to make solid chocolates.

 - Cocoa was used as medicine for a long time; it wasn’t until the 1930s that cocoa and chocolate became a sweet treat.

 - What I have found in my travels is, the European chocolates are darker which means they are richer in cocoa phenols than those made in North America.

-We know that dark chocolate is healthier then milk chocolate due to its higher polyphenols and lower sugar content.
-Still it is made with fat and sugar and those ingredients as we know are not good for the body.
+For sure when it is dark it is healthier than milk chocolate due to its higher polyphenols and lower sugar content.
+Still, it is made with fat and sugar and those ingredients as we know are not good for the body.
 We regularly test individuals for dark chocolate and it always tests as energy draining.